 - Visitor can as well carry their hand sanitizers in vehicles whilst visiting the park.

-- Common area with heavy tourist contact will be regularly disinfected before and after visiting hours.
-These include information centres, service desks, waiting areas, park offices and toilets.
+- Common areas with heavy tourist contact will be regularly disinfected before and after visiting hours.
+These include information centers, service desks, waiting areas, park offices, and toilets.
 Toilet, in particular, will be cleaned at least every four hours.

 - All park gate counters will be set with a transparent screen where applicable.
 The gate manning staff will only allow those visitors with a prescribed face mask and who have washed/sanitized to enter the park.